doctrine/dbal/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: Changes in the `Doctrine\DBAL\Event` API

+- `SchemaAlterTableAddColumnEventArgs::addSql()` and the same method in other `SchemaEventArgs`-based classes no longer accept an array of SQL statements.
+They accept a variadic string.
+- `ConnectionEventArgs::getDriver()`, `::getDatabasePlatform()` and `::getSchemaManager()` methods have been removed.
+The connection information can be obtained from the connection which is available via `::getConnection()`.
+- `SchemaColumnDefinitionEventArgs::getDatabasePlatform()` and `SchemaIndexDefinitionEventArgs::getDatabasePlatform()` have been removed for the same reason as above.

 ## BC BREAK: Changes in the `Doctrine\DBAL\Connection` API

 - The following methods have been removed as leaking internal implementation details: `::getHost()`, `::getPort()`, `::getUsername()`, `::getPassword()`.